GUIDELINE for Chlamydia felis

 Immunocompromised cats

-Immunocompromised cats should only be vaccinated when it is deemed absolutely necessary, and then an inactivated vaccine should be used.
+Immunocompromised cats should only be vaccinated when it is deemed absolutely necessary, and then an inactivated vaccine should probably be used, although data confirming this are lacking.

 Zoonotic risk

-There is no epidemiological evidence for a significant zoonotic risk although conjunctivitis caused by C. felis was reported in an HIV-infected patient (Hartley et al., 2001) and, more recently, in an immunocompetent female (Wons et al., 2017) in which the source of infection was her pet kitten.
+There is no epidemiological evidence for a significant zoonotic risk although chronic follicular conjunctivitis caused by C. felis has been reported; for example in an HIV-infected patient (Hartley et al., 2001), in an immunocompetent female (Wons et al., 2017) in which the source of infection was her pet kitten, and in three immunocompetent people (Hughes et al., 2024).
 Additionally, C. pneumoniae, a well-recognised human pathogen, has been identified in a small number of cats (Sibitz et al., 2011), although transmission from cats to humans has not been documented.
 C. psittaci primarily infects birds and is an important zoonotic agent which causes atypical pneumonia in humans.
 Occasionally, infection in cats is reported (Lipman et al., 1994).
 A case report of fatal C. psittaci infection in a 7-week old kitten has been reported (Sanderson et al., 2021); this kitten showed Gram negative sepsis with acute necrosuppurative hepatitis and nonsuppurative pneumonia and mild leptomeningitis, and infection of the kitten’s mother via bird hunting during pregnancy was suspected.

 Acknowledgement